felipeucelli/JavaTube/README.md

 * Ability to get video details (Title, Description, Publish Date, Length, Thumbnail Url, Views, Author and Keywords)
 * Subtitle generator for .srt format
 * Support downloading yt_otf streams

+# Contribution
+Currently this project is maintained by only one person.
+Feel free to create issues with questions, bug reports or improvement ideas.

 ## Using JavaTube